Channel Conflict: 5 Causes to Look Out For

 It's important for business owners to understand the major causes of channel conflict so they can improve their operations.
 Channel conflict can hurt sales, damage partner relationships, and make customers unhappy.

-By recognizing and dealing with these causes, businesses can take steps to reduce conflicts and make their distribution networks work better.
+By recognizing and dealing with these causes, businesses can take steps to reduce conflicts and improve their distribution networks.
 In the next section, we'll examine the 5 main causes of channel conflict and explain what factors contribute to this problem.

 1. Incompatible Goals with Your Partners